Etienne Stott: Personal life

 Born in Manchester, Stott grew up in Bedford, England, and attended Biddenham Upper School.
 He studied Mechanical Engineering at the University of Nottingham.

 Activism and arrest

 On 21 April 2019, Stott was arrested with Extinction Rebellion on Waterloo Bridge in London for allegedly obstructing the highway - in breach of Section 40 of the Public Order Act.
 He was carried off of the bridge by four Police officers, where he shouted “ecological emergency.”
 He said he did not regret being arrested, and praised the actions of Greta Thunberg.

 On 21 January 2021, he pleaded guilty and was handed a conditional discharge and ordered to pay costs amounting to £300.

 On 2 September 2021, Stott breached his bail conditions which prohibited him from entering the City of London.
 He wasn’t arrested.

 In October 2021, Stott was part of a group of Extinction Rebellion activists blockading the entrance to Fawley Refinery in Hampshire, alongside fellow Olympian Laura Baldwin.

+Stott, along with Dave Hampton, former GB rower, runs the climate campaign Champions for Earth, who "believe that there is nothing more critical than addressing and averting the climate and ecological crisis, and we believe that athletes have a powerful opportunity to voice that message in a way that can be heard."